Saorax/Saorax.github.io/wbh.md

 - e.g2 SD:/games/Mario Party 8/game.wbfs

-- The folder name helps you define what the game is, can be whatever
+- The folder name helps you define what the game is, it can be whatever

 - The game HAS to be named "game.iso" or "game.wbfs", or "game.whatever the extension is"